 The Backup and Restore feature known from Windows 7 is also available, well-hidden under the name of Windows 7 File Recovery.

-Windows 8.1 removes the traditional backup and restore functionality: Microsoft wants you to rely on File History, SkyDrive and Refresh your PC instead.
+Windows 8.1 removes the traditional backup and restore functionality: Microsoft wants you to rely on File History, OneDrive (aka SkyDrive) and Refresh your PC instead.
 You can still create a full disk image for complete recovery, but this is limited to one image per disk/drive.

 Windows 7 and 8 users who do not need to encrypt or password-protect their backups can safely use the built-in Backup and Restore program.

-For others, I suggest using EASEUS Todo Backup Free version 4.0 for Windows backups.
-It is capable of making and restoring both file and disk image backups, supports incremental backups and both encryption and password-protection.
-Sadly, version 4.5 removed encryption and password options - but I do have a download link for 4.0!
+For others, I suggest using free AOMEI Backupper for Windows backups.
+It is capable of making and restoring both file and disk image backups, supports incremental backups, encryption and provides bootable rescue media (USB drive or CD/DVD).

 I recommend having two different backup types: